dmaiasil/dmaiasil.github.io/content/_index.md

           <figure>
             <blockquote>
-              ““Debs’ talk at the RTC Summit was deeply inspiring.
+              “Debs’ talk at the RTC Summit was deeply inspiring.
 Her authenticity and insights on finding your niche in tech resonated with me, showing how aligning strengths with purpose leads to a more meaningful career in tech.”
             </blockquote>
             <figcaption>— <strong>Vaishnavi Rajendra Dhotargavi</strong>, Machine Learning Engineer, BulkMagic</figcaption>
           </figure>